LlamaGamer69/shimboot/README.md

 # Chrome OS RMA Shim Bootloader

+If you want to get right in to it, here are some [prebuilt images](https://github.com/ading2210/shimboot/releases).
+However, I suggest reading at least from [here](#usage)

 Shimboot is a collection of scripts for patching a Chrome OS RMA shim to serve as a bootloader for a standard Linux distribution.
 It allows you to boot a full desktop Debian install on a Chromebook, without needing to unenroll it or modify the firmware.

 | <img src="/website/assets/shimboot_demo_1.jpg" alt="Shimboot (KDE) on an HP Chromebook 11 G9 EE." width="400"/> | <img src="/website/assets/shimboot_demo_2.jpg" alt="Shimboot (XFCE) on an Acer Chromebook 311 C722." width="400"/> |